afirth/blog.camunda.org/content/post/2019/03/camunda-bpm-7110-alpha3-released.md

 ## What's Next?

 This is the third alpha release on the road to **Camunda BPM 7.11** (due May 31, 2019).
-Stay tuned for more features around permissions, job execution and testing support.
-For details see our [roadmap](https://camunda.com/learn/community/#roadmap).
+Stay tuned for more features around setting engine-wide history time to live and improvements of Audit Log Dashboards.
+Also please have a look at our [roadmap](https://camunda.com/learn/community/#roadmap).

 ## Your Feedback Matters!

 With every release, we strive to improve Camunda BPM.
 To make this possible, we are reliant on your feedback.
 Feel free to share your ideas and suggestions with us.

 You can contact us by writing a post in the [forum](https://forum.camunda.org/).